 There are many products you can invest in for a better night’s sleep, but if you are often kept awake (or woken up) by light, you might want to consider a sleep mask.
 These masks are designed to create an ideal pitch black sleeping environment regardless of where you are or the time of day, which helps your body produce melatonin and fall into a deep slumber.
 We spoke to experts about the benefits of sleep masks for the sleep-wake cycle, plus used their shopping advice to round up some top-rated options on top of their own recommendations.

-Seema Khosla, MD, medical director at the North Dakota Center for Sleep, recommended this face mask, noting that it has memory foam padding around the eyes for comfort and breathability.
-The fully adjustable mask also uses an elastic strap, which is far less likely to get caught in your hair or disrupt your sleep than a Velcro one.
+Dr. Seema Khosla, medical director at the North Dakota Center for Sleep, recommended this face mask, noting that it has memory foam padding around the eyes for comfort and breathability.
+The fully adjustable mask also uses an elastic strap, which is less likely to get caught in your hair or disrupt your sleep than a Velcro one, according to experts.
 The mask, which comes in a pack of three, has a 4.5-star average rating from more than 18,100 reviews on Amazon.

 Khosla recommended the Hibermate Sleep Mask for especially light sleepers since it blocks both light and sound with integrated, removable ear muffs.
-The mask itself is machine-washable and fits to your head with adjustable elastic bands.
+The mask itself is machine-washable and fits to your head with adjustable elastic bands, Hibermate says.
 According to the brand, the material is hypoallergenic and stays cool during the summer months.

-Another silk eye mask option, this mask from Brooklinen is breathable, machine-washable and lightweight.
+Another silk eye mask option, this mask from Brooklinen is breathable, machine-washable and lightweight, according to the brand.
 It uses an elastic band wrapped in the same mulberry silk fabric and comes in several colors, including Dove Grey and Cerulean.
 The mask boasts a 4.8-star average rating from more than 400 Brooklinen shoppers.